microsoft/vscode-docs/docs/cpp/enable-logging-cpp.md

 MetaDescription: How to enable logging in the Visual Studio Code C/C++ extension
 ---
 # C/C++ extension logging
-Logging information is available for the language server and debugger.
+Logging information is available for the language server and the debug adapter.
 If you are experiencing a problem that we are unable to diagnose based on information in your issue report, we might ask you to enable logging and send us your logs.

-Logging information is delivered directly to the Output window in Visual Studio Code.
+Logging information is delivered directly to the Output window for the language server and to the debugConsole window for the debug adapter.

 ## Enable logging for the language server